cornelltech/visaware/disk_images/README.md

 SD-Card images of pisee/pishow Linux root partitions

+### Notes

-NOTE: The images here are the partitions of `pisee` and `pishow` Raspberry Pi boards - bit by bit copies, made by the following process:
+The images here are the partitions of `pisee` and `pishow` Raspberry Pi boards - bit by bit copies, made by the following process (TODO: UPDATE THIS):

 * Ran the Mac's Applications --> Utilities --> Disk Utility
 * Only backed up the partition that has data, not the free space, there